 However, culturally responsive teaching is merely a tool in the wheelhouse of culturally aligned educational practices.
 Updating the content of what we teach is part of the core work needed to create inclusive spaces, but the physical spaces need to be welcoming to your students.
 Your students have to feel like they belong in your class.
 For example:

 Is Your Classroom Decor Welcoming?

 Can students not be trusted in the ways we trust them in college to choose a seat that best works for them?
-You know you can still separate them from their friends if they become a distraction?
-You know you can teach them how to choose seats that are best for their learning styles and needs?
+Do you know you can still separate them from their friends if they become a distraction?
+Do you know you can teach them how to choose seats that are best for their learning styles and needs?

 What About Your School Environment and its Messaging?